28 October 2022 | Updated 14 November 202410 min read

 With an open-air ice rink, big wheel and chalets shimmering with luminous bells and stars – all encompassed by thousands of sparkling lights – it’s no wonder the Metz Christmas market is known as the most beautiful in France.

-Christmas in Copenhagen is all about hygge – a Danish way of life centred around living in the moment with friends and family in cosy, happy atmospheres.
-Naturally, the Christmas market in Tivoli Gardens captures just that.
+The Christmas market in Tivoli Gardens captures just that.
 Bursting with cute chalets offering cosy knits and delicate ceramic decorations, you’ll take delight in sampling Scandi sweets and warming hands around cups of gløgg – hot cinnamon-infused wine.

-While Madeira’s climate may not be the traditional setting for a winter wonderland, the Funchal Christmas market celebrates the end of the year just as wonderfully as the rest of Europe.
+While Madeira’s climate may not be the typical setting for a winter wonderland, the Funchal Christmas market celebrates the end of the year just as wonderfully as the rest of Europe.
 Local vendors gather in green- and red-trimmed kiosks selling fresh produce, seasonal souvenirs and traditional delicacies.

-Inspire meSign up and save on your next holiday
+Sign up and save on your next holiday

 Be a savvy traveller and get top deals to your inbox, expert travel advice and the chance to win holidays